electricimp/AzureIoTHub/examples/README.md

 ![ConnectIoTCentralLogs](./example_imgs/ConnectIoTCLogs.png)

-13. [Update Device Settings](#update-device-settings) in IoT Central and check from the logs that the settings update is received and confirmed and that the telemetry data was sent.
+13. Update the Device Settings in IoT Central and check from the logs that the settings update is received and confirmed and that the telemetry data was sent.
+[How to update Device Settings](#update-device-settings).

 ![SettingsUpdateIoTCentralLogs](./example_imgs/SettingsUpdateIoTCLogs.png)

-14. [Check Telemetry](#check-telemetry) in IoT Central: you should see a new point on the graph with the number you used in the previous step.
+14. Check Telemetry in IoT Central: you should see a new point on the graph with the number you used in the previous step.
 The graph update may take a few minutes.
+[How to check Telemetry](#check-telemetry).

 ![TelemetryGraphIoTCentralLogs](./example_imgs/TelemetryGraphIoTC.png)

 ## Azure IoT Hub How To ##

-### Login To Azure Portal ###

-Login to [Azure portal](https://portal.azure.com/) using your Microsoft Account (register if not registered yet).
-Create Azure account with subscription (free subscription is enough for testing purposes).

 ### Find A Resource In Azure Portal ###